top of page

 Chandrika Marla

-"My work explores female identity and the place of women in society.
+“My paintings are an exploration of the feminine.
 I am inspired by women, by their relationships with others, and by the often complex relationships they have with themselves.
-Having worked for many years in fashion, I continue to express my ideas through depictions of the female torso—a form that, to me, evokes the fragmented roles and expectations that women navigate in their desire to 'have it all.'
+Having worked for many years in fashion, I continue to express my ideas through depictions of the female torso—a form that, to me, evokes the fragmented roles and expectations that women navigate in their desire to 'have it all.'"

-Marla’s work has been exhibited across the United States, including at the de Young Museum, San Francisco; Queens Museum of Art, New York; Museum of the Shenandoah Valley, Virginia; and the Rockford Art Museum, Illinois.
+Marla’s work has been exhibited across the United States, including: the de Young Museum, San Francisco; Queens Museum of Art, New York; Museum of the Shenandoah Valley, Virginia; and the Rockford Art Museum, Illinois.

 Col-Emboss-Gray.png